GPTHumanizerAI/gpthumanizerai/index.md

 AI Humanizer uses natural language processing to analyze your writing and rephrase it in a more human-sounding way, all without changing the meaning.
 Our humanize AI tool alters word choice and refines sentence structure while preserving the original meaning of your content.

-The main advantage is to make AI-generated content undetectable by modern detection tools such as Turnitin, GPTZero, and Originality.ai while keeping the readability and the context the same.
+The main advantage is to make AI-generated content undetectable by modern detection tools such as Turnitin, GPTZero, and Originality AI while keeping the readability and context the same.
 But not all humanizer tools are created equal.
 Most of them create awkward, stilted writing that has worse readability than original AI content.

 ## My Testing Methodology